Not only Beirut: 11 terrible human-induced disasters

 Sometimes disasters happen by pure chance.
 Nevertheless, it often happens that the wrong decisions of people who could not correctly assess the situation at the right time lead to disaster.
 Edition "Vesti" has compiled a list of 11 shocking disasters that resulted from a human decision.

 11. The collapse of the liner Costa Concordia

 The Italian cruise liner Costa Concordia sank in the Tyrrhenian Sea near Giglio Island off the coast of the Italian region of Tuscany on the night of January 14 2012.
 At the time of the tragedy, there were more than 4,2 thousands of people on the ship, 32 of them died.

-290 long giant liner with 17 decks, which have thousands of cabins in 1,5, a two-level fitness area of more than two thousand square meters, a concert hall, an 4D cinema, an art gallery and a small library, as well as casinos, boutiques, restaurants and bars, left the port of Civitavecchia on January 13, 2012, on a cruise in the Mediterranean and headed to Savona.
+A giant liner 290 m long with 17 decks, which accommodate 1,5 cabins, a two-level fitness area with an area of more than two thousand square meters, a concert hall, a 4D cinema, an art gallery and a small library, as well as casinos, boutiques, restaurants and bars, left the port of Civitavecchia on January 13, 2012 on a cruise in the Mediterranean and was heading for Savona.

-A few hours after departure, when passengers had dinner at restaurants, Costa Concordia ran aground, with the result that he got a hole on its left side, the length of which was about 70 m.
+A few hours after departure, while the passengers were dining in restaurants, the Costa Concordia ran aground, causing the ship to have a hole on the left side, which was about 70 m long.